fukushima-shinnichi/fireworks_game_ver1.0/README.md

 ## Overview
 * this this website concept is easy 2D game.
 * use HTML5,CSS3,jQuery.
-* correspondence of responsive design.
+* not correspondence of responsive design.
 * my web design skill is this web site.
 ## Description
-if you click foods, points up.
+if you click target, points up.
 result page change according to your get points.
 this skill is javascript of if sentence and HTML input tage.
 Let's start this game!!